-- 8.11 The USSD Report 2005 stated, "During the year politically motivated and other arbitrary and unlawful killings occurred.
-While no official statistics on deaths in custody were available, state-run media reported that law enforcement officials killed 460 persons and seriously injured more than 100 through abuse or dereliction of duty in 2003."
-[2e] (Section 1a) As noted by the same source, "Officials acknowledged that torture and coerced confessions were chronic problems and began a campaign aimed at curtailing these practices."
-[2e] (Section 1c) - 8.12 As reported by the official China Daily newspaper on 12 April 2006:
+- 8.12 The USSD Report 2006 stated, "During the year politically motivated and other arbitrary and unlawful killings occurred, although no official statistics on deaths in custody were available."
+[2e] (Section 1a) - 8.13 As reported by the official China Daily newspaper on 12 April 2006:

-According to China's regulation on police gun use issued in 1996, officers are allowed to use guns in 15 different circumstances; such as riots, prison breaks, kidnapping, resisting arrest with weapons, and other situations that seriously threaten the lives of common people.
+"According to China's regulation on police gun use issued in 1996, officers are allowed to use guns in 15 different circumstances; such as riots, prison breaks, kidnapping, resisting arrest with weapons, and other situations that seriously threaten the lives of common people.
 Police officers are required to give warnings to criminals before firing, unless there is no time for a warning, or if the warning may cause more serious life loss.
 The regulation also stipulates that the police are not allowed to shoot pregnant women or children, unless they are committing violent crimes with guns, explosives or virulent drugs.
 Nor can police officers use guns in areas where large crowds are gathered or near stored explosives or radioactive materials."
-[14z]
+[14k]